College basketball begins strange season in empty arenas

 Numerous other teams sat or knelt during the anthem, including North Carolina State’s women.
 The Virginia men’s team had “UNITY” on their warm-up shirts and Towson’s players had a raised fist on their backs.

-Georgetown coach Patrick Ewing made a different kind of statement during the Hoyas’ season-opening game against Maryland-Baltimore County, draping a white towel over his shoulder in memory of Hall of Famer John Thompson, who died in August at 78.
+Georgetown coach Patrick Ewing made a different kind of statement during the Hoyas’ season-opening game against Maryland-Baltimore County, draping a white towel over his shoulder in memory John Thompson.
+Several other coaches followed suit to honor the Hall of Fame coach who died in August at 78.

 Some teams never made it to the floor.